brian-reeder/Securonix.PowerShell.CLI/Docs/Whitelist/New-SecuronixWhitelist.md

 Valid authentication token.

 ### -WhitelistName
-A required API Parameter, the name of the watchlist you want to create.
+A required API Parameter, the name of the whitelist you want to create.

 ### -TenantName
 A required API Parameter, the name of the tenant this whitelist should belong to.